 Her faith plays an important role both in her life and in her writing.
-Karen and her husband make their home in Gilbert, Arizona, with their dog, Max.
+Karen and her husband make their home in Gilbert, Arizona, with their dogs, Max and Bella.
 She also holds a Masters of Business Administration from Arizona State University.

 MY WRITING STORY

 In 2010, I developed a cyst on my right hand.
 While I was home from work recovering from the hand surgery, I began some deep soul searching.
 At the time, I was in my mid-thirties and, unlike the other women my age, I was not raising children.
 I was busy with my career outside of the home and I loved facilitating Bible studies, but I felt like there was something more I should be doing.

 So, I asked God what He wanted me to do.
 The answer came almost immediately—much quicker than I ever anticipated.
 He said, “Write.”

 My response?
 I laughed.
 I could not possibly have heard Him correctly.
 You see, I didn’t know anything about writing or publishing.
 I gave God my list of “But, God’s” just like Moses did in Exodus 3 and 4.
 There were just so many reasons why He could not possibly mean me.